EPRX Logo

 4. Administer Full Dose:

 Provide the entire dose at once or over the course of a single day, as directed.
-Do not underdose, as this can reduce efficacy and contribute to parasite resistance.
+Do not underdose, as this can reduce effectiveness and contribute to parasite resistance.

 5. Repeat as Necessary: